empyreanx/obj-viewer/README.md

 You must have OpenGL, FreeGLUT, SDL_image, CMake, and a C++ compiler installed.
 Additionally, you must manually set the OpenGL link directory in CMakeLists.txt (the CMake command find_package(OpenGL) is broken).

-To build the project, run the following command:
+To build the project run:

 *$ cmake . && make*

 ## Installation

-To install the executable, run the following command:
+To install the executable run:

 *$ sudo make install*

 ## Usage

-To view a model, enter the following command:
+To view a model run:

 *$ obj-viewer FILE*